iam-zoey/knative-serving-wasm-multi-requests/README.md

 ```
 go test
 ```
-Note: The test file sends multiple reqeusts for basic operation (Sleep, print), it takea a while (about a minute)
+Note: The test file sends multiple requests for basic operations (Sleep, Print).
+It may take a while to complete, approximately one minute.